istju/FrankenWM_istju/README.md

 FrankenWM
 =========

-This is my Personal FrankenWM copy.
+This is my Personal FrankenWM Copy.
 Please use the Original FrankenWM.

 https://github.com/sulami/FrankenWM